Guaranteed Reachability on Riemannian Manifolds for Unknown Nonlinear Systems: Problem Statement

 To calculate an underapproximation of the reachable set, we will need to measure the length of a curve on a manifold.
-We begin by introducing the notion of a \textbf{simple curve}: a map $\gamma:~[a,b]\to M$ is simple if it is piecewise differentiable and injective except on a finite subset of its domain \citep{jost2008riemannian}.
+We begin by introducing the notion of a \textbf{simple curve}: a map $\gamma:~[a,b]\to M$ is simple if it is an image of an injective, continuous map, i.e., a non-self-intersecting loop on a finite subset of its domain \citep{jost2008riemannian, sulovsk2012depth}.
 The simple curve along with Riemannian metric can be used to define the Riemannian length functional and distance.

 \begin{definition}[Riemannian length functional] Let $\gamma:~[a,b] \to M$ be a simple curve.
 We define its length as \end{definition}

 The length $\mathcal{L}(\gamma)$ of two curves tracing the same path is agnostic under time reparameterizations \citep{jost2008riemannian}.
 The shortest length induced by the Riemannian metric is the Riemannian distance.